 Patients with metastatic non-small cell lung cancer (NSCLC) that harbor KRAS mutations (25%) have a poor prognosis compared to NSCLC patients who are KRAS wild-type.
-The p16INK4A-cyclin D-cyclin-dependent kinases (CDK) 4/6-retinoblastoma pathway is frequently dysregulated in NSCLC and therefore this pathway represents an attractive therapeutic target.
-LY2835219 is a potent and selective small molecule inhibitor of CDK4/6 that has shown acceptable safety/tolerability as well as evidence of clinical activity in multiple tumor types.
+The p16INK4A-cyclin D-cyclin-dependent kinases (CDK) 4 and 6-retinoblastoma pathway is frequently dysregulated in NSCLC and therefore this pathway represents an attractive therapeutic target.
+Abemaciclib is a potent and selective small molecule inhibitor of CDK4 and CDK6 that has shown acceptable safety/tolerability as well as evidence of clinical activity in multiple tumor types.

-The Phase 3 Study I3Y-MC-JPBK (JPBK) study will evaluate the clinical activity of LY2835219 plus best supportive care (BSC) versus erlotinib plus BSC for patients with Stage IV NSCLC whose tumors have a detectable KRAS mutation (specifically, in codons 12 or 13 of the KRAS oncogene as determined by an investigational assay at the Study JPBK central laboratory) and who have progressed after prior platinum-based therapy and received 1 other prior therapy or are not eligible for further chemotherapy.
+The Phase 3 Study I3Y-MC-JPBK (JPBK) study will evaluate the clinical activity of abemaciclib plus best supportive care (BSC) versus erlotinib plus BSC for patients with Stage IV NSCLC whose tumors have a detectable KRAS mutation and who have progressed after prior platinum-based therapy and received 1 other prior therapy or are not eligible for further chemotherapy.